 This is a great recipe for christmas pudding thats run in Jonathan’s family for many years and makes a fantastic pudding.
 I am a great beleiver in Pressure Cookers (the one I use is advertised below)and use this to steam my pudding as it is quicker….give it a try and see what you think.

-I use a tefal pressure cooker but used to have a prestige and a tower, I have found them all good value and easy to use.
+I use a tower pressure cooker but used to have a prestige and a tower, I have found them all good value and easy to use.
 The recipe uses old fashioned pounds and ounces and healthy things like wholewheat flour, this year I even used spelt flour in my pudding mixture…which worked fine.
-(UK Imperial Measure)….
+The point here is that a homemade christmas pudding has a lightness and fruitiness that is unsurpassed by shop bought puddings (UK Imperial Measure)….

 4oz Fine wholemeal breadcrumbs